 2. Go to a local movie but bring a blanket

 Whenever I head out for a movie in Saskatoon, I bring a small fleece blanket with me.
-It's a way to make a night out at the movies a little more cozy, a little more hygge.
+It's a way to make a night out at the movies a little cozier, a little more hygge.
 Check out what's playing at the Broadway Theatre or The Roxy and choose a title you wouldn't normally see.
+I always love to go for a mid-day matinee as it’s a wonderful way to spend the afternoon.

 3. Go for a night skate

 The Cameco Meewasin rink is one of the most popular in the city.
-Along the South Saskatchewan River, skates can be rented for free and there's both a warm-up hut with an indoor fire as well as an outdoor fire pit.
-The evergreen trees in the skating rink are always beautifully lit and the amber glow of the street lights spill onto the rink making it cozy despite the cold temperatures of winter.
+Located along the South Saskatchewan River, skates can be rented for free and there's both a warm-up hut with an indoor fire as well as an outdoor fire pit.
+The evergreen trees in the skating rink are always beautifully lit and the amber glow of the street lights spill onto the rink making it cozy despite the cold temperatures.

 4. Get out of the house for a cooking lesson

-Pasta making, dim sum, cooking with beer - there are a variety of different cooking class options to choose from.
-Make a standard night of cooking something a little more fun by heading to the Local Kitchen for public cooking classes.
+Prairie Italian, Mexican Fiesta and sweet and savoury tarts - there are a variety of different cooking class options to choose from at the Local Kitchen on Avenue A. You can make a regular night of cooking something a little more fun with your SO or a group of friends by booking in for a public cooking class.
 There are several classes a week, check out their schedule here.

 5. Take a bath that will blow your mind

-Indulge in a bit of float therapy and sensory deprivation at Float Now in Saskatoon.
+Indulge in a bit of float therapy and sensory deprivation at either Float Love on Idylwyld or Statera Therapies off 51 street.
 Pod or cabin float tanks are filled with 11 inches of warm water containing 1000 pounds of Epsom salts.
 Ninety-minute sessions mean you have enough time to disconnect from life and reconnect with yourself.
 The result is a meditative floating experience unlike anything else.

 Check out Saskatooning blogger John Early's experience of floating here.

 Spend an afternoon wandering the aisles of Saskatoon's used bookstores getting lost in the thousands of stories printed on paper.
 Take your time to explore each section and look for books whose titles and summaries catch your interest (not just the cover design).
-Make it a whole afternoon by stopping by Westgate Books, Books Unlimited or Turning the Tide Bookstore.
+Consider stopping by Westgate Books, Books Unlimited or Turning the Tide Bookstore.
+Make it a whole afternoon by heading to a coffee shop to sit and read your new book with a warm cup of joe and a sweet treat.

 7. Keep it simple and go for a walk